-The OT is full of prominent characters whose lives are living proof that God uses individuals to help mature the faith of others and to see how they go on to help others to do the same.
+The Old Testament is full of prominent characters whose lives are living proof that God uses individuals to help mature the faith of others and to see how they go on to help others to do the same.
 The types of relationships are diverse: family relationships, ministry-type relationships, mentoring-type relationships, as well as two prophet-king relationships.
 One such figure is part of the story of Moses.
 Among those who impacted his life are his mother Jochebed, his brother Aaron (and Hur), his father-in-law Jethro, as well as Joshua.
 To get started, we’ll focus on the influence of Moses’s mother on her son, Moses.
 While the biblical data is sparse, we see that Moses’s mother was God’s providential instrument in preserving his life at a time of a treacherous threat to the emerging nation.

 The preeminent world power around 1500 BC were the Egyptians.
 Headed up by Pharaoh Aahmes (or Amosis), they were keeping a watchful eye on the fast-growing Israelite nation and had begun oppressing and enslaving the Israelites out of fear of being overpowered.
 The time had finally come for God to raise up a deliverer who would free his people from Egyptian bondage and lead them to the land God had promised Abraham half a millennium before.
 It would still be another 500 years until God would raise up a man after his own heart, King David, to rule the nation.